by the American Institute of Architects

 Architectural Graphic Standards continues to be the go-to guide for construction detailing in most American firms.
 The book includes thousands of illustrations, from isometric sectional cut-away views to two-dimensional details, which help an architect understand the intricacies of architectural detailing.

-The Eleventh Edition has been completely overhauled.
-Bruce Mau Design redesigned the book with new fonts, new layouts, and a much needed hint of color in the headings.
-In addition to the design, the organization of the book has been rethought and is now set up based on UniFormat, which organizes the content based on systems - substructure, shell, interiors, services, materials, etc. The new organization will take some getting used to, but better aligns with how architects work - especially in early stages of design.
+The Twelfth Edition follows the overhaul that was made in the Eleventh Edition.
+The book is organized based on UniFormat, which is systems based - substructure, shell, interiors, services, materials, etc. The new organization will take some getting used to for those used to older versions, but better aligns with how architects work - especially in early stages of design.

 While the new layout may confuse some architects who have been using older editions of Architectural Graphic Standards for many years, we think the improvements were needed to address contemporary changes in the way we design buildings and will ensure that the book will continue to be an important reference for many years to come.